thehonglab/SMARCB1_DMS/README.md

 All raw sequencing data can be obtained from dbGaP under accession number phs003896.v1.p1.

-To obtain an interactive heatmap of DMS results, download the DMS_heatmap_download_to_open.html file in the parent directory.
+An interactive heatmap of DMS results: https://thehonglab.github.io/SMARCB1_DMS/.

 ## Repository Contents